pscanf/baucis/README.md

  * Highly customizable, simple interface.
 Can be extended with plugins.
  * Automatically generate interactive Swagger documentation for the API.
  * Query your REST endpoints using HTTP query strings and a JSON syntax based on Mongoose.
- * Mongoose middleware, inheritence, and validation methods are respected.
+ * Mongoose middleware, inheritence, and validation methods are automatically respected.
  * Version your API using semver.